 N.6.1.
 Normal Tests. - The normal test of a meter shall be made at the maximum discharge rate developed by the installation.
 Any additional tests conducted at flow rates down to and including the rated minimum discharge flow rate shall be considered normal tests.
+(Added 1999)

 - N.6.1.1.
 Repeatability Tests.
 Tests for repeatability should include a minimum of three consecutive test drafts of approximately the same size and be conducted under controlled conditions where variations in factors, such as, temperature pressure and flow rate are reduced to the extent that they will not affect the results obtained.
 (Added 2001) - N.6.2.
 Special Tests.
-Special tests to develop the operating characteristics of a meter and any special elements and accessories attached to or associated with the device, shall be made as circumstances require.
+"Special" tests shall be made to develop the operating characteristics of a device and any special elements and accessories attached to or associated with the device.
 Any test except as set forth in N.6.1. shall be considered a special test.
-Special test of a measuring system shall be made to develop operating characteristics of the measuring systems during a split compartment delivery.
+Special tests of a measuring system shall be made to develop operating characteristics of the measuring systems during a split compartment delivery.
 (See Table T.2.)
 (Added 1999)